 Phases of recovery

-For businesses that do not fall under those categories, the Oklahoma City-County Health Department has issued general business guidelines for all three phases of recovery.
+The Oklahoma City-County Health Department has issued general business guidelines for all three phases of recovery.
 Read the recommendations.

 Employers should also be familiar with OSHA’s response to workplace safety and coronavirus exposure.
 OSHA has issued guidance to cover three of the main questions: how should employers protect their employees; do employers have to record cases of COVID-19 on their injury logs; and how will OSHA conduct enforcement related to Coronavirus?
 Read more in this fact sheet from the U.S. Chamber of Commerce.